MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/storage/fail-to-mount-azure-file-share.md

 ### <a id="maximumsecurityprofile"></a>Cause 6: The "Maximum compatibility" security profile is used without NTLM v2 authentication enabled

 When you use the default **Maximum compatibility** security profile on the Azure file share, to mount it properly in AKS, you have to enable the **NTLM v2** authentication mechanism.
-Otherwise, the mounting of the file share doesn't work and you get the Mount error(13): Permission denied.
+Otherwise, the mounting of the file share doesn't work and you get the "Mount error(13): Permission denied".

 #### Solution: Enable the NTLM v2 authentication mechanism